 If you want to remove accounts altogether, you can manually remove accounts one by one from your eTapestry database.

 Export any accounts you plan to delete to Excel before you start the process.
-Archive the data in your organization’s shared drive.
-That way the data is available if you ever need it in the future.
+Archive the data in your organization’s shared drive to ensure the data is available if you ever need it in the future.

 5. Archive and mass delete accounts in batch

 Account data gets old and can weigh down your eTapestry database.
-We recommend that you take action to clean up old account data once per year.
+We recommend taking action to clean up old account data once per year.

-Because there are many options to consider when cleaning up old or inactive accounts, think through your intended path first.
+With many options to consider when cleaning up old or inactive accounts, your organization should think through your intended path first.
 Be sure to outline why you want to clean up inactive accounts and how you will proceed with the cleanup process.